 - Serve this salad alongside some fresh flatbreads a dip and home made dukkah.

-If you tried this recipe for Green Pea, Lentil and mint dip or any other recipe on the blog let me know how you liked it by leaving a comment/rating below!
+If you tried this recipe or any other recipe on the blog let me know how you liked it by leaving a comment/rating below!
 Be sure to follow along on Pinterest, Instagram and Facebook for even more deliciousness!Print

 A wholesome and filling salad, lightly spiced with sumac and mace with ‘pops’ of freshness from pomegranate seeds, mint, lemon and parsley.